What Is A Supporter Liaison Officer?

 I'm A Newly Appointed SLO, Where Can I Learn More About My Role?

 The SLO role is one full of potential for both you and your football club.
 With the right approach and support from your colleagues, your work can make a significantly positive impact.

 In countries including Germany and Sweden, the role is now considered to be a critical element of the club’s structure with many top-tier football clubs employing a team of full-time SLOs to manage and enhance relations with supporters.
 However, many SLOs in Europe are still appointed on a voluntary or part-time basis.

-A great place to start to learn about the various elements of the role is the Uefa supporter liaison officer handbook (2011) (available in English and a number of other languages here), which not only gives a broad background to the role but lots of practical advice and case studies.
-The handbook has also been translated into a range of different languages, which are available from our Resources section.
-That section also includes Toolkits and Best Practice documents.
-For regular updates, sign up to the SD Europe newsletter here.
+A great place to start to learn about the various elements of the role is the UEFA supporter liaison officer handbook (2011) (available in English and a number of other languages here), which not only gives a broad background to the role but lots of practical advice and case studies in addition to the 2021 UEFA Practical Guide to Supporter Liaison.

 Though the SLO role has been established by a number of Uefa member associations for some time, its development is still in the infancy stage for other football associations, leagues and clubs.

 The SD Europe website Resources section contains a number of useful items including the Uefa supporter liaison officer handbook (2011), various Toolkits and Best Practice documents.
 It is also worth reviewing our website section on LIAISE, an Erasmus+ project that is coordinated by SD Europe and aims to develop the SLO role even further across Europe.

 In addition, the SD Europe team has been tasked with implementing the role on behalf of Uefa since 2010, so we are happy to share our knowledge and experience, advise on initial steps and help you prepare a tailored development plan if needs be.
 Contact us for additional support.